rocketlabdelta/rocketlabdelta.com/_posts/2020-06-13-rockets-on-rails.md

 1010/starndard is the most common size so there are a [variety of different styles and materials available from many different rocketry vendors][12].
 See [selecting a rail guide][13] for how I decide between them.

 [^1]: I have heard of people using sailboat masts as improvised launch rails in the 90s.
-They mounted screws most of the way into the airframe and then slid the screw head down the channel of the mast.
+They sunk screws most of the way into the airframe and then slid the screw head down the channel of the mast.
-[^2]: Because they were the de facto standard, you still see "Blacksky compatible" in marketing copy for rails and guides on the websites of some rocketry vendor 20 years later.
+[^2]: Because they were the de facto standard, you still see "Blacksky compatible" in marketing copy for rails and rail guides on some rocketry vendor websites 20 years later.
 [^3]: My dad and I were early adopters of launch rails and used them with rockets down to 38mm in diameter.
 My dad also used them extensively with his [TARC teams][4].

 [1]:  https://estesrockets.com/product-category/rockets/launch-sets/